JackBJ23/Topo-GEN/README.md

 pip install git+https://github.com/JackBJ23/Topo-GEN.git
 ```

-Furthermore, this repository includes additional files for testing the topological regularizers: `synthetic_experiments.py` to run synthetic experiments with point clouds in 2D, and `synthetic_experiments.py` to test topological regularizers on variational autoencoders (VAEs).
+This repository also includes additional files for testing the topological regularizers: `synthetic_experiments.py` to run synthetic experiments with point clouds in 2D, and `synthetic_experiments.py` to test topological regularizers on variational autoencoders (VAEs).
 To clone the repository and run these experiments, for instance on Google Colab, do:
 ```
 !git clone https://github.com/JackBJ23/Topo-GEN.git
 %cd Topo-GEN